m93a/AbsoluteUnit.js/README.md

 **definitions.units**

-This object contains the units that are made available by UnitMath.
+This object contains the units that are made available by AbsoluteUnit.js.
 Each key in `definitions.units` becomes a new unit.
 The easiest way to define a unit is to provide a string representation in terms of other units:

 ```js
 units: {